 U.S. – EU Privacy Shield Commitment

 Civis is committed to process all data that it receives from the EU in conformity with the principles of the U.S. – EU Privacy Shield.
-If you are located in the European Economic Area (“EEA”) your personal data may be transferred to countries located outside the EEA, including the United States, which the European Commission has not recognized as having adequate personal data protections.
+If you are located in the European Economic Area (EEA) your personal data may be transferred to countries located outside the EEA, including the United States, which the European Commission has not recognized as having adequate personal data protections.
 By utilizing the procedures detailed below, EU residents may request access to their personal data and may contact Civis regarding any questions, concerns, disputes, or issues.
 With respect to its commitment to the Privacy Shield, Civis is subject to the investigatory and enforcement authority of the Federal Trade Commission.
 If Civis transfers your information to a third party, Civis will be responsible for ensuring that the principles of the U.S. – EU Privacy Shield are honored and may be liable if the third party fails to meet those obligations.
-Civis has certified its compliance with the Privacy Shield, which you will be able to find here: https://www.privacyshield.gov/list
+Civis has certified its compliance with the Privacy Shield, which you may find here: https://www.privacyshield.gov/list

 Any EU resident who is not satisfied with Civis’s compliance with the EU – U.S. Privacy Shield may contact Civis to resolve such complaints at [email protected] or at 200 W. Monroe St., 22nd Floor, Chicago, IL 60606.

-In the event that an individual satisfies the pre-arbitration requirements specified at Annex I Part C of the EU – U.S. Privacy Shield Framework Principles, EU residents may invoke binding arbitration at no cost to the individual pursuant to procedures in Annex I of the EU – U.S. Privacy Shield Framework Principles found here: https://www.privacyshield.gov/EU-US-Framework
+If an individual satisfies the pre-arbitration requirements specified at Annex I Part C of the EU – U.S. Privacy Shield Framework Principles, EU residents may invoke binding arbitration at no cost to the individual pursuant to procedures in Annex I of the EU – U.S. Privacy Shield Framework Principles found here: https://www.privacyshield.gov/EU-US-Framework

 Data Access, The Right to be Forgotten, and Dispute Resolution